| |

 in a different way, as advisor rather than adversary.
 They

-Marital Settlement Agreement if you so choose.
+agreement document if you so choose.
 In Mediation,

 to do so as well.